wslider/journal_entry/README.md

 * add location to notes

 ## 📷 Don't Forget Those Adentures and Moments of Inspiration ...
-- capture them before they get away!
+* capture them before they get away!
 ![alt text](image-1.png)

+## Note:
+* Grok 3 consulted for possible solutions in creating form submission to html output in the script.js file.